 Legal translation stands formidably within the translation realm, offering substantial financial and professional rewards.
 For instance, a precise legal translation can open the door to international business opportunities that would have otherwise been inaccessible.

-While the expansion of the EU and NATO to the East of Europe has brought about the need for legal harmonisation and adherence to a common language of law through translation, legal translation expands beyond that.
+While the enlargement of the EU and NATO in Eastern Europe has underscored the necessity for legal harmonization and the cultivation of a shared legal language through translation, legal translation extends beyond these dimensions.